cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 - `user_id`: *str* - Identifier for the user of this context.
 - `cog_settings`: *module* - Settings module associated with trials that will be run ([cog_settings](#cog_settings.py) namespace).

-### ```set_credentials(self, root, private_key, chain)```

-root_certificates – The PEM-encoded root certificates as a byte string, or None to retrieve them from a default location chosen by gRPC runtime.

-private_key – The PEM-encoded private key as a byte string, or None if no private key should be used.

-certificate_chain – The PEM-encoded certificate chain as a byte string to use or None if no certificate chain should be used.

 ### ```async serve_all_registered(self, served_endpoint, prometheus_port = 8000)```

 Method to start and run the communication server for the registered components (environment, actor, prehook, datalog).
 Returns only when all activity has stopped (i.e. current coroutine is blocked until the server is stopped).